Creativity and resilience. We use our voices, hands, bodies, and hearts to connect with each other through creativity.

 Things to know:

-• This year’s camp will be held on the grounds of Hazen Union High School.
+• Camp will run Monday through Friday, July 7 - August 8, from 8:30am to 3:00pm.
+This year’s camp will be held on the grounds of Hazen Union High School.

 • WildCat Busing will provide transportation to and from Craftsbury, Lakeview, Wolcott, and Woodbury Elementary Schools each day.